bitsacm/learning-articles/CP1.md

 You should try to solve as many questions as you can (without taking hints from others).
 Cookoff has 5 questions to be solved in 2.5 hours.
 Regularly taking part in Cookoff and trying to perform better in it will increase your speed.
-I have never taken part in lunch time so I don't know much about it but it is probably similar to Cookoff.

 You should not be disheartened if you are able to solve only one or two questions.
 This is natural when starting out.
 As you get better, you'll be able to solve more and more.